 You should know the ins and outs of this industry.
 You might be a good personal trainer now, but that’s not all there is to it.

 The ‘Business’ part

 You’ll be putting down a significant chunk of change in your business.
-So you need to get it right.
-You’ll need the time, resources, and dedication for setting up this personal training business.
+So to get it right, you’ll need the time, resources, and dedication required for setting up a personal training business on your own.

 A successful business isn’t a sprint – it’s more of a marathon.
 It requires a solid pace, dedication, and commitment to success.